-Pickwick Landing State Park is located on the Tennesee River, but since the area was dammed in the 1930s, it is now referred to as Pickwick Lake.
-Counce, Tennessee has been the local dipping spot since the late-1840s.
-It wasn’t until the 1930s when the Tennessee Valley Association decide to dam the Tennessee River to provide hydroelectric power to the surrounding areas.
-After the 1960s, the TVA sold the area around the dam to the state and it soon became a state park.
-What started as local hangout has become a 1,416-acre state park with millions of visitors every year.
+Pickwick Landing State Park is located on the Tennessee River, but since the area was dammed in the 1930s, it is now referred to as Pickwick Lake.
+This park in Counce, Tennessee, has been the local dipping spot since the late-1840s.
+It wasn’t until the 1930s when the Tennessee Valley Association (TVA) decided to dam the Tennessee River to provide hydroelectric power to the surrounding areas.
+After the 1960s, TVA sold the area around the dam to the state, and it soon became a state park.
+What started as a local hangout has become a 1,416-acre state park with millions of visitors every year.

 Pickwick Landing State Park is open year-round with RVers flocking to the cool waters to escape from the heat.
 Water sports such as boating, skiing, and swimming are some of the most treasured summer activities.
-Other activities such as fishing, hiking, playing golf, and canoeing are open to all ages and provide a great way to explore the park and its surrounding areas.
+Other activities, such as fishing, hiking, golfing, and canoeing, are open to all ages and provide a great way to explore the park and its surrounding areas.

-There are three different types of campgrounds but only one of them offers reservations for RV and trailer camping.
-48 wooded campsites provide a feeling of being in the middle of nowhere.
+There are three different types of campgrounds, but only one of them offers reservations for RV and trailer camping.
+The 48 wooded campsites provide a feeling of being in the middle of nowhere.
 The sites have water and electric hookups but no sewer connections.
 A dumping station is nearby for you to dispose of your waste.
 Whether you spend the day on the beach or go hiking in the forest, you are destined to have a refreshing time at this beautiful campground.
-The park enjoys hot summers and cool winters

 RV Rentals in Pickwick Landing State Park